Harvey shutters one-quarter of U.S. fuel output, and it isn’t finished

-The heart of the U.S. energy industry suffered further damage overnight from Tropical Storm Harvey, and supply constraints could last for weeks with nearly one-quarter of U.S. fuel output knocked out.

-The Beaumont/Port Arthur area in Texas, where several large refiners are located, has seen more rain in the last 24 hours in than any other part of the region since the storm began late last week, according to David Roth, meteorologist at the U.S. Weather Prediction Center.
+Tropical Storm Harvey inflicted more damage on the heart of the U.S. energy industry overnight after flooding the biggest U.S. refiner in Texas and then churning into Louisiana, causing fuel shortages and high gasoline prices that could afflict the country for weeks.

-Harvey's disruption of the petroleum industry has driven gasoline futures prices up nearly 17 percent over the past week.
+Harvey's disruption of the petroleum industry has driven gasoline futures prices up 16 per cent over the past week and prices at the pump are rising too, particularly in the South.

-A total of 4.2 million barrels of U.S. refining capacity has been shut by Harvey, nearly as much as the nation of Japan consumes on a daily basis, based on company reports and Reuters estimates.
+About 4.2 million barrels of U.S. refining capacity has been shut by Harvey, based on company reports and Reuters estimates.
+That is almost equal to the national daily consumption of Japan.

-The latest shutdowns, carried out on Tuesday evening and on early Wednesday, were in Port Arthur, and included the nation's largest refinery.
+That includes the biggest U.S. refinery, Motiva's Port Arthur facility, which can handle more than 600,000 barrels a day.
+Portions of the refinery were flooded after more than a foot of rain dropped overnight.

+Other Port Arthur refineries also shut overnight.
+More rain fell on the area in the last 24 hours than any other part of the region since the storm began last week, according to David Roth, meteorologist at the U.S. Weather Prediction Center.

 "The continued increase in flooding creates high uncertainty on the amount of damage that U.S. refineries will incur, the pace at which the shutdown will reverse and the magnitude of capacity that will be impaired over the next few months," Goldman Sachs analysts wrote in a note.

-In addition to the refining outages, shale production has been sharply curtailed in the Eagle Ford region of Texas.

-Major pipelines carrying gasoline and diesel fuel to Midwest and East Coast markets have been either throttled back or shut entirely.
+Major pipelines carrying gasoline and diesel fuel to Midwest and East Coast markets have been either throttled back or shut entirely due to reduced supply.

+Just last week, refiners pushed output to their highest percentage of capacity since 2005 as gasoline demand hit an all-time weekly record of 9.85 million barrels, according to U.S. Energy Department data on Wednesday.

-Gasoline futures were up 6.5 percent early on Wednesday, due to deepening concerns over a fuel shortage that has also pushed retail prices up across the nation and particularly in the U.S. South and Southwest.
+Gasoline futures jumped 5 per cent on Wednesday alone.
+Refinery shutdowns and fuel shortage worries have also boosted retail fuel prices, particularly in the U.S. South and Southwest.

-Overnight the AAA said retail gasoline prices were up to $2.404 per gallon of regular gasoline nationwide, a six-cent increase from a week ago.
-Some states, like Georgia, have seen prices rise as much as 12 cents.
+Overnight, the AAA said retail gasoline prices were up 6 cents from a week ago to $2.404 per gallon of regular gasoline nationwide.
+Some states, like Georgia, have seen prices rise as much as 12 cents a gallon as reduced supply has hampered distribution.

-Valero Energy Corp's 335,000 barrel per day (bpd) Port Arthur, Texas, refinery was shut on Wednesday morning, while Motiva Enterprises' 603,000 bpd Port Arthur, Texas, plant, the largest U.S. oil refinery, shut Tuesday.

-More refinery closures could come as the storm has made landfall in Louisiana, which has 3.3 million barrels of refining capacity.
-The Gulf accounts for nearly half the nation's total refining capacity.
+In addition to refining outages, shale production has been sharply curtailed in the Eagle Ford region of Texas due to the storm.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.